 Route taken: Three nights, started at Kohaihai and stayed at Heaphy, James Mackay and Perry Saddle Huts, which is opposite to usual due to transport timings, would recommend starting at Brown Hut as gets the uphill out the way in one day

-Tips: Stay at Heaphy, James Mackay and Perry Saddle Huts as they’re new and best spaced, take plenty of insect repellent!
+Tips: Stay at Heaphy, James Mackay and Perry Saddle Huts as they’re new and well spaced apart, take plenty of insect repellent!

 6. Abel Tasman Coast Track (55.2km, 3-5 days)